TheRogueNico/learning-go/README.md

 ## Why does this repository have tags?

-The tags correspond to the versioning exercises in chapter 11.
+The tags are related to the versioning exercises in chapter 11.

 ## License